codelab265/Learning-Management-System-laravel-9-jquery/README.md

 - View log-in trail of every user
 - View logs of every user activity

-## For the Teacher User of the System
+## For Teachers side of the System

 - The teacher can create his/her Class
 - After creating a class the teacher  View the students for that particular class